Chisinau City Hall building

 Monastery ,,Saint Great Martyr Teodor Tiron” (Ciuflea) (1854-1858)

-It is the only convent of nuns on the territory of Chisinau.
-Its cathedral is a white stone temple, with nine gilded domes, and was built at the request of brothers Teodor (1796-1854) and Anastasie (1801-1870) Ciufli, after the project of architect Luca Zaușchevici.
-It is popularly known as “Ciuflea...
+It is the only convent of nuns in the territory of Chișinău.
+Its cathedral is a white stone temple with nine gilded domes and was built at the request of brothers Teodor (1796-1854) and Anastasie (1801-1870) Ciufli, based on the design of architect Luca Zaușchevici.
+It is popularly known as...

 Church of St. Great Martyr Panteleimon (1891)